aniketsinha06/aniketsinha06/README.md

 #### 💬 Connect with me on <a href =  "https://www.linkedin.com/in/aniket-sinha">LinkedIn</a>
 #### 🔭 I’m currently working to implement new modules on my project - <a href =  "https://aniketsinha06.github.io/voice_assistant.html">Virtual Voice Assistant</a>
 #### 🌱 I’m working on a Data Science project - "Coronavirus Outbreak Prediction Using Machine Learning"
-#### 🌱 I’m working on a Computer Vision project - "Face Mast Detection"
+#### 🌱 I’m working on a Computer Vision project - "Face Mask Detection"

 <!--